oracle-livelabs/apex/oci-document-understanding/2-install-scripts/2-install-scripts.md

 In this lab, you:

-- Create database objects using SQL Scripts
+- Create database objects using SQL Scripts.

-- Create multiple Application Users
+- Create multiple Application Users.

-- Create Web Credentials
+- Create Web Credentials.

 ## Task 1: Create database objects using SQL Scripts